-He had form'd a Shorthand of his own, which he taught me, but never practicing it I have now forgot it.
-I was nam'd after this Uncle, there being a particular Affection between him and my Father.
-He was very pious, a great Attender of Sermons of the best Preachers, which he took down in his Shorthand and had with him many Volumes of them.- He was also much of a Politician, too much perhaps for his Station.
-There fell lately into my Hands in London a Collection he had made of all the principal Pamphlets relating to Publick Affairs from 1641 to 1717. any of the Volumes are wanting, as appears by the Numbering, but there still remains 8 Vols.
-Folio, and 24 in quarto & octavo.- A Dealer in old Books met with them, and knowing me by my sometimes buying of him, he brought them to me.
-It seems my Uncle must have left them here when he went to America, which was above 50 Years since.
-There are many of his Notes in the Margins.-
+John was bred a dyer, I believe of woolens.
+Benjamin was bred a silk dyer, serving an apprenticeship at London.
+He was an ingenious man.
+I remember him well, for when I was a boy he came over to my father in Boston, and lived in the house with us some years.
+He lived to a great age.
+His grandson, Samuel Franklin, now lives in Boston.
+He left behind him two quarto volumes, MS., of his own poetry, consisting of little occasional pieces addressed to his friends and relations, of which the following, sent to me, is a specimen.
+He had formed a short-hand of his own, which he taught me, but, never practising it, I have now forgot it.
+I was named after this uncle, there being a particular affection between him and my father.
+He was very pious, a great attender of sermons of the best preachers, which he took down in his short-hand, and had with him many volumes of them.
+He was also much of a politician; too much, perhaps, for his station.
+There fell lately into my hands, in London, a collection he had made of all the principal pamphlets, relating to public affairs, from 1641 to 1717; many of the volumes are wanting as appears by the numbering, but there still remain eight volumes in folio, and twenty-four in quarto and in octavo.
+A dealer in old books met with them, and knowing me by my sometimes buying of him, he brought them to me.
+It seems my uncle must have left them here, when he went to America, which was about fifty years since.
+There are many of his notes in the margins.